mrhunsaker/RShinyStapplet/help.md

 - **Color Contrast:**
   - All foreground/background color pairs meet WCAG AA/AAA standards.
   - Colorblind-safe palettes are used throughout the suite.

+- **Consistent Output Activation:**
+  - All modules are always active, so outputs (plots, tables, results) are reliably displayed when you interact with the UI.
+  - Plot areas are standardized to a minimum height of 400px for improved accessibility and readability.

 ---